Ludger: The Netherlands

 After Ludger had been ordained at Cologne on 7 July 777, the missions of Ostergau (or Ostracha, i.e., East Frisia) were committed to his charge, of which missions Dokkum, the place of the martyrdom of Boniface, was made the centre.
-Every autumn however he came back to Utrecht to teach at the cathedral school.
+Every autumn, however, he came back to Utrecht to teach at the cathedral school.
 He worked in this way for about seven years, until Widukind in 784 persuaded the Frisians to drive out the missionaries, burn the churches, and return to the pagan gods.

 Ludger escaped with his disciples, and in 785 visited Rome, where he was well received by Pope Adrian I, who gave him much advice and special faculties.
 From Rome he went to Monte Cassino, where he lived according to the Rule of Saint Benedict, but did not bind himself by vows.
 The news of Widukind's submission, and the arrival of Charlemagne at Monte Cassino in 787, put an end to Ludger's peaceful retirement.
 He was appointed missionary to five districts east of the river Lauwers, around the estuaries of the Hunze, the Fivel, and the Ems, which were still occupied almost entirely by pagans.
 He began his work armed with characteristic energy and faith in God, and had a significant advantage in that he knew the language and habits of the people, and put this knowledge to good use in achieving their conversion.

 He worked in many places: the island of Bant, long since sunk beneath the sea, is mentioned as the scene of his apostolic work.
 He visited Heligoland (Fossitesland), where Willibrord had preached, where he destroyed the remains of paganism and built a Christian church.
 The well, formerly sacred to the pagan gods, he re-dedicated as his baptismal font.
-On his return he met the blind bard Bernlef, last of the Frisian skalds, cured his blindness, and made him a devout Christian.
+On his return he met the blind bard Bernlef, last of the Frisian skalds, allegedly cured his blindness, and made him a devout Christian.